 Further information is available on the conference website.

-We are currently delivering our popular TTb course once a month to companies around the world.
+We deliver our popular TTb course to companies around the world.

 This highly-practical 3-day course has a focus on the use of ‘Time-Triggered’ (TT) architectures to support the development of software for embedded systems in any sector where reliability is an important design consideration.